dominikbrandon/dominikbrandon.com/root/_drafts/low-cost-kibana-setup.md

 You should be able to see your logs, congratulations!
 You now have a powerful tool in hand and it didn't require much time nor a complex setup.

+##### 🧪 Further tuning

-In order to utilize the advantages that Kibana has to offer, you may want to use ingest pipelines.
+In order to utilize the advantages that Kibana has to offer, you may want to use **ingest pipelines**, which allow you to parse your logs into individual fields that you can use for filtering and searching.

-##### Stopping stuff
+It's very simple if you already have one created, because in such case the only thing you need to do is to set its name in
+<code>filebeat.yml</code> under
+<a href="https://www.elastic.co/guide/en/beats/filebeat/7.17/filebeat-input-filestream.html#_pipeline_6" target="_blank" rel="noopener noreferrer"><code>filebeat.inputs[].pipeline</code></a>
+property.

+If you don't have any and you don't know how to create one, check out the way of
+<a href="http://localhost:5601/app/home#/tutorial_directory/fileDataViz" target="_blank" rel="noopener noreferrer">uploading files manually</a>.
+It provides a feature that **automatically detects your log format** and tries to create an ingest pipeline for them.
+It's not ideal, but may be good enough for your needs.

+##### 🧹 Cleaning up

+When you're done, you can stop the whole stack by running
+<code>helm uninstall</code> for all three Helm releases that you've created.
+You can see their names by running <code>helm list</code>.

+Alternatively, you can stop the whole minikube cluster by running
+<code>minikube stop</code>, but pods will start once you start the cluster
+again.

+🎉 That's it, **enjoy reading your logs**!
+And let me know if it worked for you!